jonathannunesdev/SolariumMovies/README.md

 # SolariumMovies

 ## Project Description:
-This is a web application for searching and viewing information about movies, series, and people involved in production.
-The features include searching for movies, series, and people, getting information about releases, quality ratings and classifications, as well as getting to know the entire cast and their works.
-The website allows switching between dark and light themes, and allows saving movies, series, and people to favorites.
+This is an authorial project for a web application to search and view information about movies, series and people involved in the production.
+Features include searching for movies, series and people, getting information about releases, quality assessments and ratings, as well as getting to know the entire cast and their work.
+The site allows you to switch between dark and light themes, and allows you to save movies, series and people in favorites.
 The project was developed using the following technologies:

 React
 React Router